-ART131/132/133 Beginning Drawing 3 credits/term (2 lec, 4 lab hrs/wk) Explores form and space on a two-dimensional surface.
+ART131/132/133 Beginning Drawing 3 credits/term (2 lec, 4 lab hrs/wk) Explores form and space on a twodimensional surface.
 Stresses creative and analytical vision and composition.
 Innovative right brain exercises allow a significant progression of hand-eyemind coordination skills.
+Understanding of complex form relationships in light and space is achieved by using a variety mind coordination skills.
 Understanding of complex form relationships in light and space is achieved by using a variety of subjects including the human figure.
 Sequence need not be taken in order.